 Overview of Brownfield Challenges and Description of Target Area

-Identify the geographic boundary(ies) where you are proposing to conduct eligible activities under this grant and discuss the brownfield challenges and their impacts.
-Provide a brief overview of how this grant will potentially help address those challenges and impacts.
+Identify the geographic boundary(ies) where you propose to conduct activities under this grant and discuss the brownfield challenges and their impacts.
+Provide a brief overview of how this grant may help address those challenges and impacts.

-Within the geographic boundary(ies) discussed above, identify and describe the specific target area(s) where you plan to focus grant activities, such as a neighborhood, district, corridor, or census tract.
+Within the geographic boundary(ies), identify and describe the specific target area(s) where you plan to focus grant activities, such as a neighborhood, district, corridor, or census tract.
 (Depending on the scope and design of your project, one or more target areas may be presented.)

 Description of the Priority Brownfield Site(s)

 Provide an overview of the brownfield sites in the target area(s) with information such as number of sites, size, and environmental concerns.
-Then, specifically highlight one or more sites that are a priority and discuss why the site(s) is a priority for assessment and reuse.
+Then, highlight one or more sites that are a priority and discuss why the site(s) is a priority for assessment and reuse.
 Include information such as past and current land uses, current site conditions (including structures), and potentially related environmental issues.

 Identifying Additional Sites

 Describe the plan to identify additional sites for eligible activities throughout the geographic boundary(ies) identified in 1.a.i.
-Overview of Brownfield Challenges and Description of Target Area in the event that grant funds remain after addressing the target area(s)/priority site(s) discussed in the Narrative.
+Overview of Brownfield Challenges and Description of Target Area if grant funds remain after addressing the target area(s)/priority site(s).
 Identify the criteria that will be used to prioritize additional sites for selection.

-All applicants except Tribes or eligible Tribal entities – Describe how your prioritization criteria will consider whether a site is located in an underserved community or disadvantaged census tract.
+All applicants except Tribes, eligible Tribal entities, and territories – Describe how your prioritization criteria will consider whether a site is located in an underserved community (as defined in footnote 16) and/or a disadvantaged community (as identified by CEJST).

 Revitalization of the Target Area